Rules for Family Child Care Homes (Type A and Type B)

 - Reside in the home where the care is being provided

-- Pass a criminal background check and Children’s Services clearing
+- Pass a criminal background check and Children’s Services clearing (for more information on this requirement, please click here)

 - Obtain and maintain certification in CPR and First Aid